Constrained D-optimal Design for Paid Research Study: Introduction

+For unconstrained optimal design problems, many numerical algorithms have been proposed using directional derivatives \citep{wynn1970, fedorov1972, atkinson2014, fedorov2014}.
+Among them, the lift-one algorithm \citep{ymm2016, ym2015, ytm2016, bu2020} breaks the problem into univariate optimizations, utilizes analytic solutions whenever possible, reduces unnecessary weights to exact zeros, and works the same well for both local D-optimality and EW D-optimality.
+A comprehensive numerical study by \citeauthor{ymm2016} (2016, Table~2) shows that the lift-one algorithm is more efficient than many other commonly used optimization techniques and design algorithms for similar purposes.
+Unfortunately, it does not work in general for our constrained optimal design problems (see Subsection~\ref{sec:counterexample}).
+The sequential number-theoretic optimization (SNTO) algorithm \citep{fang1993number, gong1999improved, gao2022high} may provide a solution for our constrained optimization problems, which is, however, typically not as efficient as optimization algorithms based on directional derivatives when the objective function is differentiable and unimodal \citep{FangKai-Tai1994SAoN}.

-Unlike classical optimal design theory, the design problem discussed here is under constraints such as $n_i\leq N_i$ (see Section~\ref{sec:constrained_optimal_allocation}).
-We develop a new algorithm, called the constrained lift-one algorithm, along with its theoretical justifications for searching constrained optimal allocation (see Section~\ref{sec:constrained_lift_one}).
-Our simulation studies with generalized linear models (see Section~\ref{sec:doptimal}) and a real data example with multinomial logistic models (see Section~\ref{sec:categorical}) show that uniformly stratified sampler usually works better than SRSWOR and proportionally stratified sampler, and our designer's choice, (locally) D-optimal and EW D-optimal samplers can significantly improve the efficiency further when some information about the regression coefficients is available.
+In this paper, we develop a new algorithm, called the {\it constrained lift-one algorithm}, to find optimal allocations under fairly general constraints and statistical models.
+While keeping the high efficiency of the original lift-one algorithm, the proposed algorithm will check the optimality of the converged allocation and utilize linear programming for adjusting the searching direction when needed.
+We provide theoretical justifications for the optimality of the allocation found by the proposed algorithm (Section~\ref{sec:constrained_lift_one}).
+Our simulation studies with generalized linear models (Section~\ref{sec:doptimal}) and a real data example with multinomial logistic models (Section~\ref{sec:categorical}) show that uniformly stratified sampler usually works better than SRSWOR and proportionally stratified sampler, and our designer's choice, (locally) D-optimal and EW D-optimal samplers can significantly improve the efficiency further when some information about the regression coefficients is available.